quicwg/base-drafts/draft-ietf-quic-transport.md

 ## QUIC Transport Error Codes Registry {#iana-error-codes}

-IANA \[SHALL add/has added] a registry for "QUIC Transport Error Codes" under a "QUIC Protocol" heading.
+IANA \[SHALL add/has added] a registry for "QUIC Transport Error Codes" under a "QUIC" heading.

 The "QUIC Transport Error Codes" registry governs a 62-bit space.
 This space is split into three spaces that are governed by different policies.
-Values between 0x00 and 0x3f (in hexadecimal) are assigned via the Standards Action or IESG Review policies {{!RFC8126}}.
-Values from 0x40 to 0x3fff operate on the Specification Required policy {{!RFC8126}}.
-All other values are assigned to Private Use {{!RFC8126}}.
+Permanent registrations in this registry are assigned using the Specification Required policy {{!RFC8126}}, except for values between 0x00 and 0x3f (in hexadecimal;
+inclusive), which are assigned using Standards Action or IESG Approval as defined in Section 4.9 and 4.10 of {{!RFC8126}}.

-Registrations MUST include the following fields:
+In addition to the fields in {{iana-provisional}}, permanent registrations in this registry MUST include the following fields:

-Value:

-: The numeric value of the assignment (registrations will be between 0x0000 and 0x3fff).

 Code: